-

 Is MASTOCHECK a reliable test?

-MASTOCHECK is a result of many years of clinical research done by the key opinion leader in breast oncology, Professor Dong Young Noh, and his team at Seoul National University in Korea.
+MASTOCHECK is the result of years of clinical research led by Professor Dong-Young Noh, a key opinion leader in breast oncology, and his team at Seoul National University in Korea.
+It has demonstrated clinical effectiveness in detecting early-stage breast cancer (phases 0–2) and has been approved as an in vitro diagnostic medical device by the Korean Ministry of Food and Drug Safety.

 -